Batman: Arkham City Lockdown

-Batman: Arkham City Lockdown is a 2011 fighting video game developed by NetherRealm Studios and published by Warner Bros.
+Batman: Arkham City Lockdown was a 2011 fighting video game developed by NetherRealm Studios and published by Warner Bros.
 Interactive Entertainment.
 Based on the DC Comics superhero Batman, it is a spin-off to Batman: Arkham City, and the first mobile game in the Batman: Arkham series.
 Set a few weeks before Arkham City, Arkham City Lockdown follows Batman as he attempts to capture several villains who have escaped from Arkham Asylum and are causing mayhem in the streets of Gotham City.
 As Batman, players fight enemies using melee combat, and earn points for doing so, which can be used to upgrade Batman's stats or to unlock gadgets and alternate costumes.

 The game was released for the iOS mobile operating system on December 7, 2011, and for Android on June 26, 2013.
 It features integration with Game Center.
 Arkham City Lockdown received generally positive reviews from critics, who praised its combat and fast pace, but noted that the game doesn't offer much beyond that.

 Gameplay

 Arkham City Lockdown is a fighting game that requires the player to use the touch screen to control Batman and defeat enemies.
 If the player moves their finger left and right, they can make Batman punch his foes repeatedly.
 If an enemy attempts to punch Batman, the player can slide their finger down to deflect the foe's attack.
 Batman can also counter foes by tapping a certain body part on the screen which will result in a takedown (or deplete a lot of their health).
 Some enemies have attacks that can't be blocked, only dodged (symbolized by a red colored shield).
 During fights, players can transform the kinetic energy accumulated into potential energy to create devastating blows.
 As the player defeats enemies, they automatically gain experience points, which are used to buy upgrades such as gadgets, combo strikes, health boosts, etc. Players can also buy alternate costumes for Batman; the 1970s Batsuit is the only one available for free to all players upon download.

 The final version of the game features six levels and an additional four Bonus Stages which reward the player with upgrades for Batman.
-Each level features 3-4 thugs to fight in 2 stages, and a boss at the end of the level.
+Each level features three or four thugs to fight in two stages, and a boss at the end of the level.
 After beating the game, players can replay levels on an increased difficulty where enemies deal more damage and have more health.